krisztianb/typedoc-umlclass/README.md

 ## Credits

-I would like to thank the following people that influenced this project:
+I thank the following people that influenced this project:

 -   [Meir Gottlieb](https://github.com/meirgottlieb) for his
     [typedoc-plantuml](https://github.com/artifacthealth/typedoc-plantuml/) plugin of which this plugin first was a